 As a wedding photographer, getting new clients is key.
 And having a solid wedding portfolio to showcase your work is a crucial step to get landing new clients.

 But, taking the photos is only half the battle.
 You still need to put them out there for all to see!

 First, we’ll elaborate on the importance of setting up an online portfolio and things you should know before getting started.
 But if you want to skip ahead to the best portfolio-building platforms, click on any of the following links to jump down to that section.

 Show Off Your Wedding Photography Portfolio!

 Luckily, there’s no shortage of innovative online sources to do so.
-All which allow you to upload and share your professional photographs.
+All of which allow you to upload and share your professional photographs.
 In today’s social landscape, an online portfolio is important to have.
-Especially if, you know, you wanna grow your business.
+Especially if, you know, you want to grow your business.